 Flights arriving at EU airports | ✅ Covered |

-These regulations also include airlines from Switzerland, Iceland, and Norway.
-This means if you’re flying with any airline to, from, or within Europe, you most likely have these rights.
-It’s important to be aware of these laws – they exist to help you if issues arise with your flight.
-They make sure you’re not left on your own when your trip arrangements fall through.
+These laws also include airlines from Norway, Switzerland, and Iceland.
+This means if you’re flying with any airline to, from, or within Europe, you probably have these rights.
+It’s good to be aware of these laws – they’re there to support you if problems occur with your flight.
+They make sure you’re not stranded when your trip arrangements fall through.

 When You Are Not Entitled to Compensation

 Chair Airlines is not always responsible when flights are delayed or cancelled.
-Sometimes, events occur that the airline is powerless against, like really bad weather or unforeseen issues.
+Occasionally, situations arise that the airline has no control over, like severe weather conditions or unforeseen issues.

-For instance, if there’s an abrupt major weather event, an airport emergency, or air traffic controllers go on strike, Chair Airlines isn’t responsible.
-These are called “extraordinary circumstances” that the airline has no control over.
+For instance, if there’s an abrupt major weather event, an emergency at the airport, or an air traffic control strike, Chair Airlines is not liable.
+These are called “extraordinary circumstances” that the airline can’t do anything about.

-When these things happen, you are unlikely to get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties arise.
+When these events take place, you probably won’t get any compensation.
+The airline isn’t viewed as doing anything wrong when these unforeseen difficulties arise.